BQLogics/Battery-Aging-Analysis/README.md

 The project consists of the following components:
 - **Data Processing**: The dataset is filtered to focus on impedance measurements.
 - **Visualization**: Several plots are created to track how **Battery Impedance**, **Re**, and **Rct** change over time, visualizing battery aging trends.
-- **Peak Analysis**: Identifying key trends and peak points in the battery's impedance during the aging process.

 ## Files in the Repository